 Frequently Asked Questions

-Congratulations!
-You have enrolled your children in a warm, wonderful and exciting school where the students receive a top education in all subjects while acquiring Spanish language abilities that you absolutely will not believe.
+Maxwell Elementary is a warm, wonderful, and exciting school where the students receive a top education in all subjects while acquiring Spanish language abilities that you absolutely will not believe.
 Plus, they have lots of fun along the way.
 This tip sheet can answer some common questions and help you and your child adjust as smoothly as possible.

-Q: How do I find out what’s going on in my child’s day and life at school?
+Q: How do I find out what’s going on in my child’s day?

 Q: How do I get involved in the school?